-This is a classic spinach dip just like you remember!
-But now it’s made vegan – and way healthier – with a couple of swaps!
+This is vegan spinach dip and it’s just like you remember!
+Except now it’s way healthier with a couple easy nutritious swaps!
 Normally you would use sour cream and mayonnaise to make this dip, but I found it to be equally as satisfying and creamy by blending up tofu and zucchini with lots of onion, garlic, and seasonings.
 Try this vegan spinach dip for a potluck or as a party dip for the Superbowl!

 You’ll notice I didn’t add water chestnuts, cause they’re just weird.
 But I know many classic recipes add them and you can too.
-Make this vegan spinach dip your own!
+Make this dip your own!
 If you’re down for the crunch, by all means add them in.
 I just can’t do it!
 If you want something hot, try this warm spinach and artichoke dip too.

 vegan spinach dip